-Working with Police Scotland, Physics students from Lockerbie Academy took part in a simulated crash investigation, based on a real crash that occurred in the local area.
+Working with Police Scotland and a personal injury law firm serving Ann Arbor, physics students from Lockerbie Academy took part in a simulated crash investigation, based on a real crash that occurred in the local area.
 We used our knowledge of kinematics and problem solving skills to determine the cause of the collision.
 To do this we took measurements of displacement and deceleration and calculated the initial velocity of the car.
 The investigation found that the driver was at least partly to blame for driving too fast, therefore emphasising the importance of staying within the speed limit.
+You might be wondering what does a truck accident lawyer do in this type of accident.
+An experienced truck accident lawyer will be able to obtain the most money possible for the victim.

 Our project involved investigating a car crash that took place in the area local to Lockerbie Academy.
-A pedestrian was hit by a car on a tranquil town road near the public house late at night .
+A pedestrian was hit by a car on a tranquil town road near the public house late at night making this one of the typical examples of human error resulting in a truck accident .
 The road had a 30mph speed limit.
 The driver of the car fled the collision site and the pedestrian was sent to hospital, unconscious.
 Witnesses were present, but their recollections were divergent, which could be due to factors such as the stress of the incident and the way in which our brains reconstruct memories as they are recalled.
 Due to this lack of reliable eyewitness testimony, the cause of the collision and who was to blame had to be discovered using physics.

 The artificial crash site was set up in the Assembly Hall at Lockerbie Academy at a 1/3 scale, using toy dolls and miniature cars.
 Our initial hypothesis was that the pedestrian walked into the path of the car as a result of being intoxicated, leaving the car insufficient time to brake.